Skip to main content

 );

-SELECT person.id, address.country, address.street
+select person.id, address.country, address.street

-FROM app_public.person person
+from app_public.person person

-ON person.id = address.person_id;
+on person.id = address.person_id;

 The GraphQL query using this view is flatter than the query using the underlying tables: